General Policies and Procedures

 5. Refunds and Cancellations

 Generally, no refunds for Conservatory courses are issued, and price is based on a general assumption of a 3.5-week month over the course of an 8-month, 28-week year.
 Students are charged for a month of classes whenever they begin their coursework.
-Federal and school holidays are also observed by the Conservatory, as well as a few locally-observed interruptions.
 In the very unlikely event that an entire course is cancelled, a refund will be issued.

 6. Leaving the Premises